 - a.
-Principal Contractors are required to have a corporate Environmental Management System certified under AS/NZS ISO 14001:2004 and to have transitioned this accreditation into AS/NZS ISO 14001:2015 by September 2018. - b.
+Principal Contractors are required to have a corporate Environmental Management System certified under AS/NZS ISO 14001:2004. - b.
 Principal Contractors are required to develop a project based Environment and Sustainability Management System (E&SMS).
-The E&SMS will: - i.
-Be consistent with the Principal Contractors corporate Environmental Management System and AS/NZS ISO 14001:2004 or 2015; - ii.
-Be supported by a process for identifying and responding to changing legislative or other requirements; - iii.
-Include processes for assessing design or construction methodology changes for consistency against the planning approvals; - Include processes for tracking and reporting performance against sustainability and compliance targets; - v.
-Include a procedure for the identification and management of project specific environmental risks and appropriate control measures; and - vi.
-Be consistent with the SM C&SW Sustainability Strategy and Sydney Metro Environment and Sustainability Policy. - c.
-All sub-contractors engaged by the Principal Contractor will be required to work under the Principal Contractor's E&SMS. - d.
-The relationship between key documents within the Sydney Metro Environment and Sustainability Management System and the Principal Contractor's Environment and Sustainability Management System is shown in Figure 2. - e.
-The Principal Contractors Sustainability Plan and its sub plans will capture governance and design requirements as well as social sustainability initiatives as required by the Sydney Metro Sustainability Strategies. - f.
+The E&SMS will: - be consistent with the Principal Contractors corporate Environmental Management System and the principles of AS/NZS ISO 14001:2004: Environmental Management Systems -Requirements with Guidelines for Use; - be supported by a process for identifying and responding to changing legislative or other requirements; - include processes for assessing design or construction methodology changes for consistency against the planning approvals; - include processes for tracking and reporting performance against sustainability targets; - include a procedure for the identification and management of project specific environmental risks and appropriate control measures. - be consistent with the SM C&SW Sustainability Strategy and Sydney Metro Environment and Sustainability Policy; - c.
+All sub-contractors engaged by the Principal Contractor will be required to work under the Principal Contractor's E&SMS. - d. the relationship between key documents within the Sydney Metro Environment and Sustainability Management System and the Principal Contractor's Environment and Sustainability Management System is shown in Figure 2. - e. the Principal Contractors Sustainability Plan and its sub plans will capture governance and design requirements as well as social sustainability initiatives as required by the Sydney Metro Sustainability Strategies. - f.
 These plans vary in scope across different delivery packages.